-The National Vaccine Injury Compensation Program covers most vaccines given routinely in the U.S.
+The National Vaccine Injury Compensation Program (VICP) covers most vaccines routinely given in the U.S.

-To learn more about covered vaccines and Vaccine Information Statements (VIS), select the links below.
-Prior to vaccination, the VIS is provided to individuals receiving the vaccine, or their parents and/or legal representatives.
+Prior to vaccination, individuals (or their parents and/or legal representatives) receive Vaccine Information Statements (VIS) prior to getting the vaccine.
 The VIS contains information about the disease(s) prevented by the vaccine.